ozcanay/CppConcurrency/async/README.md

 - When the asynchronous operation is ready to send a result to the creator, it can do so by modifying shared state (e.g. ```std::promise::set_value```) that is **linked to** the creator's ```std::future```.
 - ```std::future``` references shared state that is **not** shared with any other asynchronous return objects (as opposed to ```std::shared_future```).

+- The good news is that the Standard’s specification of future and shared_future destructors specifies that they never block.
+This is vital.
+The bad news is that the Standard specifies that the associated state of an operation launched by ```std::async (only!)``` does nevertheless cause future destructors to block.

 ## std::promise